Introduction to Metallurgy

 - Initial fatigue damage leading to crack nucleation and initiation

 - Crack propagation until the remaining uncracked cross section of a part becomes too weak to sustain the imposed loads

 - Final sudden fracture of the remaining cross section

 “Metallurgy for the Non-Metallurgist” Arthur C. Reardon, Ed., Second Edition, ASM International, 2011

 “Metals Handbook, Ninth Edition – Volume 8, Mechanical Testing” Joseph R. Davis & Sunniva K. Refsnes, Sr. Technical Editors, American Society for Metals, 1985

 “Metallurgy and Metallurgical Engineering Series” George Kehl, Third Edition, McGraw-Hill, 1949

 We were asked to investigate the failure of a pinion connected to a gearhead.
-We determined that the failure was due to torsional overload.
+It was determined that the failure was due to torsional overload.
 What you see here is an SEM image of the fracture surface.

-Give Tom O’Donnell a Call to Discuss Your Engineering Challenges.
+Give Tom O’Donnell, PE a Call to Discuss Your Engineering Challenges.